Equestrian Center Frequently Asked Questions

 for my horse?

-Board is currently $700 per month.
+Board is currently $725 per month.
 This includes daily turnout for up to two hours, a clean stall with fresh bedding, clean water, hay and grain.
-Mount Holyoke feeds both a high fat grain and an extruded feed.
+Mount Holyoke feeds several types of Poulin brand grain.
 The staff can also feed your horse a grain of your choosing, but you must provide it at your own expense.
 Mount Holyoke will also feed prepackaged supplements.
 We recommend SmartPak.
 As a boarder, you will be responsible for changing your horse’s blankets, daily grooming and being present for both the vet and the farrier.
 For additional fees, the barn staff may be able to assist in boots and blanketing.
 More about fees and services.

 Can I bring my horse with me to Mount Holyoke?

-Absolutely.
-The Mount Holyoke Equestrian Center reserves nearly 30 stalls per school year for students to bring their own horses.
+Yes.
+The Mount Holyoke Equestrian Center reserves approximately 20 stalls per school year for students to bring their own horses.
 A boarding application must be completed for each horse that a student wishes to bring to Mount Holyoke.
 It is usually due in April.
 Each boarder is evaluated based on her horse’s manners/vices, a written essay and interest in participating in Mount Holyoke programs and events.
 If a boarder is not accepted, she will be placed on a wait list.
 Owners are notified in May.

 Is transportation to and from horse shows available